darthj/exercises_for_programmers/computing_simple_interest/README.md

 ---
 ### Example Output:

+    Enter the principal: 1500
+    Enter the rate of interest: 4.3
+    Enter the number of years: 4

+    After 4 years at 4.3%, the investment will be worth $1758.

 ---
 ### Constraints:

+* Prompt for the rate as a percentage (like 15, not .15).
+Divide the input by 100 in your program.
+* Ensure that fractions of a cent are rounded up to the next penny.
+* Ensure that the output is formatted as money.

 ---
 ### Inputs, Processes, Outputs:

     Inputs:
+        principal interest
+        rate as percentage
+        time

     Processes:
+        compute

     Outputs:
+        display amount accrued

 ---
 ### Test Plan:

     Inputs:
+        principal interest
+        rate as percentage
+        time

     Expected Results:
+        Enter the principal: 1500
+        Enter the rate of interest: 4.3
+        Enter the number of years: 4

+        After 4 years at 4.3%, the investment will be worth $1758.

     Actual Results: